momochi000/typewar/README.md

 ## DONE

+#### BUG: when multiple fragments are 'active' deactivate any that get a wrong input
 #### Improve the way text fragments display, make them show spaces properly
 #### BUG: backspace triggers back in the browser
 #### Handle dashes